Pre-Book/docs/docs/setup/README.md

     This was fixed for the AtlasOS docs and MSDL ([:material-github:Atlas docs PR](https://github.com/uBlockOrigin/uAssets/pull/20642)).

     If you have such tools, this downloader will use a proxy.
-However, to avoid strain on said proxy, we recommend disabling your adblocker on this page temporarily (re-enable it once the download is done).
+However, to avoid strain on said proxy, we recommend disabling your adblocker on this page temporarily (re-enable it once the download is done) (the only tracker on this page is Cloudflare Analytics).

 <br><br>